Hackdromeda/BugBrowser/README.md

 **Where did the idea come from?**

 For a Life Hack and Work-at-Home Skill, we did not want to reinvent the calendar/day view, timer/time manager, alarm, and calling features Alexa already supports natively.
-Instead we choose to address **four major, important, and relevant issues to today: cybersecurity, information security, security vulnerabilities, and bugs.**
+Instead we choose to address **four major, important, and relevant issues to today *(more on relevance in mission)*: cybersecurity, information security, security vulnerabilities, and bugs.**

 We realized that there were very few skills for [security researchers](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Dalexa-skills&field-keywords=Hacker) and [developers](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Dalexa-skills&field-keywords=Developer) after meeting with the principal engineer and the community manager at BugCrowd at Los Altos Hacks III.
 They challenged us to create a skill that would a) inform them of active bug bounties, b) provide details about the specific bounties, and c) make their lives as security researchers easier in any other way.